-OCBC generally offers budget-friendly introductory fixed rates and slightly higher accessible long-term floating rates.
-Its starting fixed rates are appreciated by consumers who are willing to refinance their loans frequently to keep their costs low.
-On average, the total cost of an OCBC home loan is often among the cheapest that is available for individuals seeking home loans.
-At any rate, housing lenders frequently change their rates, so borrowers must compare the present interest rates regularly.
+OCBC’s introductory fixed rates are budget-friendly, while their long-term floating rates are slightly higher but still accessible.
+This makes them a popular choice among borrowers who are willing to refinance their loans frequently to keep costs low.
+On average, the total cost of an OCBC home loan is among the lowest in Singapore.
+However, it’s important to note that lenders frequently change their rates, so borrowers must compare rate updates regularly.

 OCBC charges a few standard payments like a partial refund fee, full recovery penalty and cancellation fee.
 The table below displays OCBC’s fees based on various loan types.